guzzijones/coursera/kovriFFS.md

 Assist Kovri/anonimal on a consistent basis.
 * Provide support for Kovri bugs and coding needs.
 * Currently I am working on the proxy server fixes in Kovri.
 Most of this work is already complete, testing is needed.
-* upcoming possibility: learn lmbd to apply lmdb into kovri for address book initially.
+* upcoming: learn lmbd to apply lmdb into kovri for address book initially.

 #Who
 Guzzi